 Diana married Prince Charles in 1981 in a lavish affair with a sprawling dress that has the longest train in royal wedding history (25 feet).
 Prince Charles and Diana began the tradition of kissing on the Buckingham Palace balcony.

-William & Catherine: Prince William married Kate Middleton in 2011 at Westminster Abbey (listen to a history of the abbey or watch highlights from the BBC's coverage).
+William & Catherine: Prince William married Kate Middleton in 2011 at Westminster Abbey (listen, opens a new window to a history of the abbey or watch highlights, opens a new window from the BBC's coverage).
 In Kate's bouquet, she tucked in sweet William flowers, a nod to her husband.
-Kate also did her makeup herself and cemented herself as a style icon.
+Kate also did her makeup herself and cemented herself as a style icon, opens a new window.

-Prince Harry will marry Meghan Markle at St. George's Chapel, located on the grounds of Windsor Castle.
+Prince Harry married Meghan Markle at St. George's Chapel on May 19, 2019.
+The chapel is located on the grounds of Windsor Castle.
 St. George's Chapel dates back to the fourteenth century when King Edward III established it.

 Planning your own wedding?
-Check out a book today!
+Check out a book today, opens a new window!